PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 -   To return a value(s), Python does not support an `out = fun()` construct.
     Instead, Python uses `return var` at the end of the function.

--   If a function returns no value, the built-in value 'None' is returned by default.
-The value None has a type of NoneType.
+-   If a function returns no value, the built-in value `None` is returned by default.
+The value `None` has a type of `NoneType`.

 -   Function arguments can be given default values.
 E.g.,
     ```python